sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/166_Moving_on_with_the_project.md

 	Products.belongsToMany(Cart, { through: CartItem }); // no change
 	```
 	Note, the Cart model still has the `add*` and `set*` methods, and the `get*` methods of course.
+	FIXME: does not work, the createProduct magic method is still there.